Living with MS--Travel Issues

 The key to traveling when you are a person living with multiple sclerosis is planning.
 I've learned to call ahead – cell phones are a godsend when you're already on the road.
 I usually ask if there are any stairs or if there is a ramp to the entrance.

 At this point he's still able to use a rollater (walker with wheels) for short distances.
 So he usually walks into the hotel from the car.
-We bring his wheelchair or electric scooter, also, just in case we want to visit a shopping mall.
+We bring his manual wheelchair or electric scooter, also, just in case we want to visit a shopping mall.

 Because Cir uses a catheter, bathrooms in restaurants aren't that much of a problem.
 But I still find out exactly where they are, either before or as soon as we arrive.
 If the bathrooms aren't accessible, or they're difficult to get to, we usually find another place.
 We've learned to be very flexible.